PrometheusFree: Concurrent Detection of Laser Fault Injection Attacks in Optical Neural Networks: Introduction

 \section{Introduction}

 Artificial Intelligence (AI)-based applications play an important role in the rapid development of our super smart society.
-Downscaling of CMOS transistors have continuously met ever-increasing demands for computing efficiency in our society.
-However, the improvement of CMOS circuit latency has been saturated since the parasitic delay becomes dominant in advanced process technologies \cite{irds2023}.
-Optical circuits have been emerged as a promising approach for resolving the latency issue of CMOS circuits.
+The continuous downscaling of CMOS transistors has been exploited heretofore to satisfy the ever-increasing demands for computing efficiency in our society.
+However, improvements in CMOS circuit latency have saturated since parasitic delay has become dominant in advanced process technologies \cite{irds2023}.
+Optical circuits have emerged as a promising approach for resolving the latency wall of CMOS circuits.
 Traditionally, optical communication technologies have been utilized for long-distance efficient communication.
-Recent advancement in silicon photonics has enabled ever-shorter optical network-on-chip applications \cite{onoc}.
-Recently, optical computing by silicon photonics has been extensively studied to boost up the computational efficiency.
-Motivated by the rapid AI development, various types of Optical Neural Networks (ONNs) have been widely studied.
+Recent advancements in silicon photonics have enabled ever-shorter optical network-on-chip applications \cite{onoc}.
+Recently, optical computing by silicon photonics has been extensively studied to boost up computational efficiency.
+Motivated largely by the needs of the rapid emerging AI applications, various types of Optical Neural Networks (ONNs) have been widely studied \cite{Fu2024}.
+Recently, many start-up companies such as Lightmatter \cite{lightmatter}, Luminous, LightOn, Lightelligence and Q.ANT have released commercial silicon photonics-based AI accelerators (SPAAs), signaling their imminent widespread adoption.
+This development foreshadows optics-based edge computing with optical computing devices employed as midrange edge servers along with mobile devices to meet the ever-increasing demand for AI performance as pointed out in \cite{kitayama2019}.
+In the research direction of photonic computing, \cite{edgephotonics} presents a proof-of-concept demonstration claiming DNNs can be executed on photonic devices on both edge devices and servers.